CSCfi/csc-user-guide/docs/computing/quantum-computing/kvasi/kvasi.md

 # Accessing Kvasi

-You first need a CSC userid for Puhti.
+You first need a CSC userid.
 If you do not have one, check out the [How to get started as a new user at CSC?](../../../support/faq/how-to-get-started-at-CSC.md) FAQ.

 In order to access Kvasi, your CSC userid needs to part of the `kvasi-users` group.
 Send a mail to servicedesk@csc.fi and ask to be added to the **kvasi-users** group.

 When you have been added, you can use SSH to login to kvasi.csc.fi directly.
-(Before August 2020, one had to go from/via Puhti, but not anymore)

 ## Setting up an SSH tunnel for the Jupyter web interface